 developed between 1976 and 1979 by the secret

-around 1980.
-It was designed as a replacement for the aging mechanical burst
+It was intended as a replacement for the CIA's aging

 The image on the right shows a typical MMP-B.

 It is a fully self-contained unit that measures only 14 x 10 x 4 cm.